isgasho/xs/README.md

-Package herradurakex is a drop-in replacement for golang/pkg/net facilities (net.Dial(), net.Listen(), net.Accept() and the net.Conn type) using the experimental HerraduraKEx key exchange algorithm, first released at (Omar Elejandro Herrera Reyna's github page)[github.com/Caume/HerraduraKEx].
+Package herradurakex is a drop-in replacement for golang/pkg/net facilities (net.Dial(), net.Listen(), net.Accept() and the net.Conn type), yielding 'secure' sockets using the experimental HerraduraKEx key exchange algorithm first released by (Omar Elejandro Herrera Reyna's github page)[github.com/Caume/HerraduraKEx].

 One can simply replace calls to net.Dial() with hkex.Dial(), and likewise net.Listen() with hkex.Listen(), to obtain connections (hkex.Conn) conforming to the basic net.Conn interface.
-Upon Dial(), the HerraduraKEx key exchange is initiated (whereby client and server independently derive the same keying material) and session algorithms to be used are exchanged allowing an encrypted channel between client and server.
+Upon Dial(), the HerraduraKEx key exchange is initiated (whereby client and server independently derive the same keying material).

+Above this layer, apps (such as the demo/server/ and demo/client code) can then negotiate session settings (cipher/hmac algorithms, etc.) to be used for further communication.

 NOTE: Due to the experimental nature of the HerraduraKEx algorithm used to derive crypto keying material on each end, this algorithm and the